MissingLw/ExerciseFinder/README.md

 # ExerciseFinder
-A microservice that returns exercises for a given muscle, communicates using HTML calls, project for CS-361
+A microservice that returns a list of exercises for a given muscle that include discriptions on how to complete each exercise, communicates using HTML calls, project for CS-361

 Installation and Requirements:
 1. Recommended to use a virtual environment